 Support groups & drop-ins

 This is a service for family members, carers and survivors of brain injury.
 Either a family member or the person with the brain injury must live within Headway East London’s catchment area.
-We currently run a number of support groups in Hackney and Havering where experienced staff can offer emotional support as well as signposting to other services (We may require some further details from you ahead of you attending any of our Support Groups.
+We currently run two support groups in Hackney and Havering where experienced staff can offer emotional support as well as signposting to other services (We may require some further details from you ahead of you attending any of our Support Groups.
 Continued attendance at support groups is at the discretion of the organisation)

 We are always looking for opportunities to run support groups in other areas, or set up groups specifically for carers, and if you would like to suggest options for these, please contact firstname.lastname@example.org